Fortuna

 TEEN COURT OVERVIEW

 Teen Court is an innovative diversion program for first-time juvenile offenses.
-It is a real court that is run entirely by teen volunteers.
+It is a real court that is run entirely by teen volunteers, with adult mentors providing guidance.
+Youth fill all of the court roles, including juror.
+Jurors hear the youth participant’s story and work together to come up with an appropriate assignment that helps the youthful offender to repair harms and learn from their mistake.
 We organize around youth empowerment and restorative justice.
 Justice for youth by youth!

 Youth-led restorative practices have the potential to harness the collective knowledge of youth to shape plans of repair that are achievable and aim to draw youth further into the community, rather than ostracizing or marking youth as undesirable.